smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. figure:: tmlcreateprocess.png
    :scale: 70%

-After you are in the **DAG code editor** you must go into the following folder:
+Assuming you have the TSS container running following the steps here :ref:`TSS Docker Run Command` and logged in using the instructions here :ref:`How To Use the TML Solution Container` go into **DAG code editor** then:

 STEP 0.
 Go into **tml-airflow** folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^